-EDU 422 Secondary School Music Methods: Vocal
+EDU 422 Secondary School Music Methods: Vocal and Instrumental

-11⁄2 hours.
-Offered 1997-98.
-This course features a study of vocal music from grades seven through 12.
+2 hours.
+This course features a study of vocal and instrumental music from grades 9-12.
 Included are techniques for teaching general music as well as choral music.
-Rehearsal techniques, classroom control, methods, texts and music are all considered.
-The course also deals with the boy's changing voice.
+Rehearsal techniques, classroom management, methods, texts, and music are considered.
+This course also deals with the boy's changing voice.
 Practice lessons are taught, and public school classroom observation trips are made.
 Field work may be required.
-Prerequisite: Junior standing.

-EDU 423 Secondary School Music Methods: Instrumental
+EDU 424 Middle School Music Methods: Vocal and Instrumental